jonwils24/encryptor3/README.md

 # AWS Encryptor
-CLI and Python client for encrypting/decrypting a json settings file using KMS and upload to/download from S3.
+CLI and Python3 client for encrypting/decrypting a json settings file using KMS and upload to/download from S3.
 Upload an encrypted copy of your secret variables from the command line and access them from your python files.
 ## Requirements
+Python3, click link for [Python2 version](https://github.com/jonwils24/encryptor).

 Must have an AWS account with access to S3 and KMS, and an AWS credentials file stored in your `~/.aws` directory with your `aws_access_key_id` and `aws_secret_access_key`:

 ```shell